fmalina/revisions-blocl/activism/thegreatdivide.md

 innovations that brought our global economy to the brink of ruin.

 The more divided a society becomes in terms of wealth, the more reluctant the wealthy become to spend money on common  needs.
-The rich don’t need to rely on government for parks or education or medical care or personal security—they  can buy all these things for themselves.
+The rich don't need to rely on government for parks or education or medical care or personal security—they  can buy all these things for themselves.
 In the process, they become more distant from ordinary people, losing  whatever empathy they may once have had.